Capital punishment in Indonesia: Dutch colonial period

+Under Inlander Criminal Code of 1873, executions were performed by public hanging at town parks and may be considered barbaric, as the hanging was performed by short drop style, in which three executioners played their role in the death of the condemned prisoner.
+One would open a trap door, one would pull the legs of the prisoner, and another would push the prisoner's shoulder below, so the condemned prisoner's death was hastened.
 The hanging also often not employed hood, as recorded by Dutch chronicler Justus van Maurik which recorded the execution scenes in his 1897 book "Indrukken van een “Totok,” Indische type en schetsen".
 One condemned prisoner, even experienced "horrific facial changes, bulged eyes, extremely protruding tongue, and blood discharge from body orifices" during this kind of hanging as recorded by him.
+The last person executed by this way was Tjoe Boen Tjiang, a Chinese young man that murdered two girls out of rage because the girls' father and also their husbands forbidding him to smoke the cigar.
+He was executed in 1896, and his execution that was reported by van Maurik in his 1897 book.

-Since the 1915 revision (Staatsblad 1915 No. 732), the latest revision of Dutch East Indies Criminal Code, the hanging using long drop method instead of short drop.
+Inlander Criminal Code of 1873 eventually revised in 1915 as Dutch East Indies Criminal Code (Staatsblad 1915 No. 732).
+Since the 1915 revision the method of hanging changed from long drop.
 The effect, however, only applied to the criminals sentenced after 1918.
+Despite that, there is no execution by hanging performed by Dutch East Indies government after Tjoe Boen Tjiang hanging in 1896 until Indonesian Independence.
 After the independence of Indonesia, the Dutch East Indies Criminal Code turned into Indonesian Criminal Code by passage of Law No. 1/1946 (Regulations of Criminal Laws), with many changes of irrelevant aspects of the former Dutch East Indies to Indonesia.
 However, the hanging part still retained and enshrined at the Article No. 11 of both the former Dutch East Indies Criminal Code and the later Indonesia Criminal Code.

+Temporary removal during Japanese occupation

+The hanging was temporarily replaced after Indonesia fell into Japanese Occupation Forces during World War II.
+The Japanese Occupation Forces government issued Osamu Gunrei No. 1/1942 (Punishments in Accordance with the Law of the Armies) on 2 March 1942, which mandated that executions throughout Indonesia be performed by means of shooting.